GianMen91/flutter_toast_catalog_with_bloc/README.md

 - **API Integration**: Connects to an external API to fetch the latest item data.
 - **Connection Status Check**: Dynamically assesses internet connectivity, providing an error notification if unable to connect to the server.
 - **Fallback to Offline Mode**: In the absence of a connection, the app intelligently switches to displaying items from the offline list.
-- **Pull-to-Refresh**: Update the item list by pulling down on the screen.
 - **Custom Fonts**: Enhance the visual appeal with the Niconne custom font.

 ## Content Attribution